 A lot of retailers write me about their fears.
 Fear of not doing enough to gain market share.
 Fear of not having the training they need.
 Fear of Amazon.
 Fear of having to close the family business.
+Fear of the worst case scenario.

 If you have a fear, then this post is for you.

 You see, I grew up afraid.
-My dad was a civil rights activist and the threats were very real in the sixties.
+My dad was a civil rights activist and the threats were very real in the '60s.
 I mean, rushing into your house to pick up the phone to hear,You’ll never see your dad alive againsort of colors your world when you’re seven.
 Fear became ingrained in me and I developed a dread of the next shoe to fall.

-I didn’t live in one of those homes where everyone saidgood jobandyou can do it.
+I didn’t live in one of those homes where everyone said Good Joband You Can Do It.
 My early life always seemed like some type of contest for attention.

 I didn’t get that at home so I looked for validation by getting good grades and generally filled up my self-image by doing things - by collecting donations door-to-door for the Boy Scouts, by trick-or-treating for UNICEF, by participating in community events, you get the idea.